sourcekris/MAr/README.md

     - use 3 for 24-bit true color pictures
     - use 4 for 16-bit stereo sound and 32-bit true color pictures (with alpha)

-    "-t 4" may also help compressing structured data files containing integers or floating point numbers tables.
+    `-t 4` may also help compressing structured data files containing integers or floating point numbers tables.

 * (A)dd archive